pranamyaa/Python_ML/README.md

 # Python_ML
-Jupyter Notebooks for basic ML in python
+Jupyter Notebook for the basic ML projects done in second semester of Masters of Data Science in RMIT using Python.